ABBA

-ABBA have sold an estimated 150 million records worldwide, making them one of the best-selling acts in the history of popular music.
-The group are ranked as the third best-selling singles artist in the United Kingdom, with a total of 11.3 million singles sold as of November 3, 2012.
+ABBA are one of the best-selling music acts of all time, with sales exceeding 150 million.
+Their compilation album ABBA Gold is, as of April 2026, certified platinum over 128 times across more than 28 countries/territories worldwide and has been in the UK top 100 album chart for a record 1,248 weeks.
+The group are ranked as the third-best-selling singles artist in the United Kingdom, with a total of 11.3 million singles sold as of 3 November 2012.
 In May 2023, ABBA received the BRIT Billion Award, which honours artists who have surpassed one billion UK streams in their careers.
-They were the first group from a non-English-speaking country to achieve consistent success on the charts in English-speaking countries, including the United Kingdom, Australia, the United States, the Republic of Ireland, Canada, New Zealand, and South Africa.
-ABBA is recognised as the best-selling Swedish band of all time and the best-selling band originating from continental Europe.
+They were the first group from a non-English-speaking country to achieve consistent success on the charts in English-speaking countries, including the United Kingdom, Australia, the United States, Ireland, Canada, New Zealand and South Africa.
+ABBA are recognised as the best-selling Swedish music act of all time and the best-selling band originating from continental Europe.
 The group achieved eight consecutive number-one albums in the UK and also enjoyed significant success in Latin America, recording a collection of their hit songs in Spanish.
-ABBA was inducted into the Vocal Group Hall of Fame in 2002 and the Rock and Roll Hall of Fame in 2010, becoming the first recording artists to receive this honor from outside an Anglophone country.
-In 2015, their song "Dancing Queen" was inducted into the Recording Academy's Grammy Hall of Fame.
-In 2024, the United States Library of Congress included the album Arrival (1976) in the National Recording Registry, recognising it as a work "worthy of preservation for all time based on its cultural, historical, or aesthetic importance in the nation's recorded sound heritage".

 In 2016, the group reunited and started working on a digital avatar concert tour.
 Newly recorded songs were announced in 2018.
 Voyage, their first new album in 40 years, was released on 5 November 2021, to positive critical reviews and strong sales.
-ABBA Voyage, a concert residency featuring ABBA as virtual avatars, opened in May 2022 in London.
+ABBA Voyage, a concert residency featuring ABBA as virtual avatars, opened in May 2022 at the purpose built ABBA Arena in London to universal acclaim.
+The seven times weekly concerts passed the 4 million attendance mark in April 2026 and are estimated to have contributed in excess of £2 billion to the UK economy.
+ABBA Voyage concerts, in their fourth year, continue to play to packed houses.